fdazen/fda-documentation/rate_add_ons.md

 ---
-title: "Rate Add-Ons"
+title: Rate Add-Ons
 tags:
   - rate add ons
-keywords: "add-ons"
+keywords: add-ons
-last_updated: "December 18th, 2016"
+last_updated: 'December 18th, 2016'
+summary: >-
-summary: "If you have extra charges that are related to but not part of room charges, you can set them up via the Add-ons items.
-The latter are available to add for each reservation."
+  If you have extra charges that are related to but not part of room charges, you can set them up via the Add-ons items.
+The latter are available to add for each reservation.
 published: true
 ---